justina-peciulyte/bigdata_assignment_2/README.md

 The Docker image was created using the following steps:

-1. Initialized the project by creating necessary files (Dockerfile, .dockerignore) using basic defaults provided by the CLI command
+1. Initialized the project by creating necessary files (Dockerfile, .dockerignore) using basic defaults provided by the CLI command:

 ```
   docker init